gwax/www-gwax/posts/2005/03/conspiracies-and-magic-abound.rst

 me this past summer.

-The book is a present day (as of the writing 30 years ago) science fiction about interwoven conspiracies, poltics, myteries, mysticisms and occultism.
+The book is a present day (as of the writing 30 years ago) science fiction about interwoven conspiracies, poltics, mysteries, mysticism and occultism.
 The tone ranges from thoroughly lucid to completely absurd and jumps around too fast, too slow and at the right pace all at once.
 You will think that you know what's going on when you do not and vice